-- 2.6 The CRA should adopt written internal procedures and mechanisms to (1) identify, and (2) eliminate, or manage and disclose, as appropriate, any actual or potential conflicts of interest that may influence the opinions and analyses the CRA makes or the judgment and analyses of the individuals the CRA employs who have an influence on ratings decisions.
-The CRA's code of conduct should also state that the CRA will disclose such conflict avoidance and management measures. - 2.7 The CRA's disclosures of actual and potential conflicts of interest should be complete, timely, clear, concise, specific and prominent. - 2.8 The CRA should disclose the general nature of its compensation arrangements with rated entities. - a.
-Where a CRA receives from a rated entity compensation unrelated to its ratings service, such as compensation for consulting services, the CRA should disclose the proportion such non-rating fees constitute against the fees the CRA receives from the entity for ratings services. - b.
+- 2.6 AThe CRA should adopt written internal procedures and mechanisms to (1) identify, and (2) eliminate, or manage and disclose, as appropriate, any actual or potential conflicts of interest that may influence the opinions and analyses athe CRA makes or the judgment and analyses of the individuals athe CRA employs who have an influence on ratings decisions.
+AThe CRA's code of conduct should also state that the CRA will disclose such conflict avoidance and management measures. - 2.7 AThe CRA's disclosures of actual and potential conflicts of interest should be complete, timely, clear, concise, specific and prominent. - 2.8 AThe CRA should disclose the general nature of its compensation arrangements with rated entities. - a.
+Where a CRA receives from a rated entity compensation unrelated to its ratings service, such as compensation for consulting services, athe CRA should disclose the proportion such non-rating fees constitute against the fees the CRA receives from the entity for ratings services. - b.
 A CRA should disclose if it receives 10 percent or more of its annual revenue from a single issuer, originator, arranger, client or subscriber (including any affiliates of that issuer, originator, arranger, client or subscriber). - c.
-A CRA should disclose on a periodic basis all cases during the timeframe in question where an originator, underwriter or sponsor of a structured finance product has provided the CRA with final data and information about a proposed structure and asked it for a preliminary rating of the proposed structure, but: (1) does not contract with the CRA for a final rating, but does contract with another CRA for a final rating of that same product; or (2) contracts with the CRA for a final rating and does not publish the CRA's final rating, but does publish the ratings of another CRA for that same product. - 2.9 The CRA and its employees should not engage in any securities or derivatives trading presenting conflicts of interest with the CRA's rating activities. - 2.10 In instances where rated entities (e.g., governments) have, or are simultaneously pursuing, oversight functions related to the CRA, the CRA should use different employees to conduct its rating actions than those employees involved in its oversight issues.
+CRAs as an industry should encourage structured finance issuers and originators of structured finance products to publicly disclose all relevant information regarding these products so that investors and other CRAs can conduct their own analyses independently of the CRA contracted by the issuers and/or originators to provide a rating.
+CRAs should disclose in their rating announcements whether the issuer of a structured finance product has informed it that it is publicly disclosing all relevant information about the product being rated or if the information remains non-public. - 2.9 AThe CRA and its employees should not engage in any securities or derivatives trading presenting conflicts of interest with the CRA's rating activities. - 2.10 In instances where rated entities (e.g., governments) have, or are simultaneously pursuing, oversight functions related to the CRA, the CRA should use different employees to conduct its rating actions than those employees involved in its oversight issues.